iterative/dvc.org/content/docs/studio/user-guide/run-experiments.md

    `scores.json` metrics file.
 You can also choose not to change any input data files if you only wish to change the values of one or more hyperparameters.
-2. **Hyperparameters**: DVC Studio lists all the hyperparameters of your project and you can change their values as per the new experiement that you want to run.
+2. **Hyperparameters**: DVC Studio lists all the hyperparameters of your project and you can change their values as per the new experiment that you want to run.
 For instance, in the `example-get-started` project, you can change `max_features` (the maximum number of features that the model uses), `ngrams`, etc. You can also choose not to change any hyperparameters if you